 Energize your DAM admin skills as an intrapreneur

-Last week I attended the Special Libraries Association (SLA) annual meeting in Philadelphia, Pennsylvania and attended a great session about about being an “intrapreneur”, or using the entrepreneurial mindset to be better at your work.
+Last week I attended the Special Libraries Association (SLA) annual meeting in Philadelphia, Pennsylvania and attended a great session about being an “intrapreneur”, or using the entrepreneurial mindset to be better at your work.
 There are some excellent takeaways for digital asset management (DAM) administrators, who can think of their users as a client base.

 “The reluctant intrapreneur: Becoming the knowledge center CEO” was presented by Mary Ellen Bates of Bates Information Services.
-As a entrepreneur, Bates had to push herself out of her comfort zone to connect with clients and provide them with the best possible services.
+As an entrepreneur, Bates had to push herself out of her comfort zone to connect with clients and provide them with the best possible services.

 Realizing that the entrepreneurial mindset could be applied to people that don’t work for themselves, she created the idea of the intrapreneur.
 Her recommendations can be applied to any role but are particularly applicable for DAM managers, who can easily think of system users as a client base.

-Below is a list of my favorite five suggestions to becoming intrapreneur.
+Below is a list of my favorite five suggestions to becoming an intrapreneur.
 If you’re interested in the topic, you can read her whitepaper here.

 5 ways to be an intrapreneur as a DAM admin